XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 ## 7. Palm NFT Bridge

 The [NFT Bridge Palm](https://app.palm.io/nftbridge) Connects Ethereum & Palm networks.
 The only supported wallet is Metamask.
-There's a dozen of collections whitelisted in the bridge, among them are: The Currency, Greeting from Giza, Great Expectations, Pace Verso The Matrix Avatars, HENI Editions Deed, Lamborgini, MadC - Color Rhymes and Portion Art Tokens.
+There are a dozen collections whitelisted on the bridge.
+Among them are "The Currency," "Greeting from Giza," "Great Expectations," "Pace Verso The Matrix Avatars", "HENI Editions Deed," "Lamborgini," "MadC - Color Rhymes and Portion Art Tokens".

 <center>